+- To the student himself or herself.

+- Pursuant to the written consent of the student.

+To University officials with legitimate

-- To the student himself or herself. - Pursuant to the written consent of the student. - To University officials with legitimate educational interests. - Pursuant to a law enforcement subpoena when the issuing court or other issuing agency has ordered that the existence or the contents of the subpoena or the information furnished in response to the subpoena not be disclosed or the order is concerning an authorized investigation or prosecution of domestic or international terrorism, or of directory information.
+• To University officials with legitimate educational interests.

+• Pursuant to a law enforcement subpoena when the issuing court or other issuing agency has ordered that the existence or the contents of the subpoena or the information furnished in response to the subpoena not be disclosed or the order is concerning an authorized investigation or prosecution of domestic or international terrorism, or of directory information.